From T1 2022, The Faculty of Science is moving to a new model for Work Integrated Learning.

 If the placement is conducted remotely (the student is required to work from home), additional safety parameters must be followed:

-Due to the ongoing COVID-19 situation, all international work placement experiences are on hold until further notice, with the exception of Faculty-approved virtual international experiences.
-International students currently residing in their home country are not permitted to undertake a WIL Course work placement with an organisation in their home country.
-International students currently residing in their home country can consider a Faculty-Advertised virtual internship experience instead.
+International work placement experiences are open.
+International students currently residing in their home country are permitted to undertake a WIL Course work placement with an organisation in their home country.
 Past examples include the Paraguay Virtual Internships (Environmental Conservation) and Virtual Science Internships: Malaysia.
 Please contact science.industry@unsw.edu.au if you have further questions.

 There are two pathways for applying, based on how you secured your work placement: